enriquemolinari/react-tasklist/README.md

 # Task List App in React

 Task List is a single page application built with React as part of my book [Understanding React](https://leanpub.com/understandingreact).
-It was built using ...
+It was build to demonstrate how to do authentication and authorization in **secure** way.

+The book is completely **free** for my students (if you want to read it, just write to me).

 # Install and Start